robcronin/bdd-lock-table/README.md

 ## Setting up on CircleCI

+See an [Example repo](https://github.com/robcronin/sls-bdd-python-optimised-ci) with some simple tests

-Example repo coming soon, for now see the CircleCI example in the [ci-examples](./ci-examples) directory
+Or see the CircleCI example in the [ci-examples](./ci-examples) directory of this repo

 - [Deploy](#deploy) a version of this repo
 - Save the following variables in your CI environment